 How is Gastroscopy performed?

-A local anesthetic spray is administered to numb your throat after which, you may be given light sedation to make you more comfortable
+A local anaesthetic spray is administered to numb your throat after which, you may be given light sedation to make you more comfortable.

-The doctor will slowly advance a gastroscope though your mouth and down into your stomach.
+The doctor will slowly advance a gastroscope through your mouth and down into your stomach.
 The examination is completed in about 10 minutes.

 You may experience mild bloating or belching as air is inflated to distend the stomach.
 The procedure is well tolerated, pain free and does not affect your breathing.